rethinkdb/docs/api/ruby/index.md

 {% endapibody %}

 Close a cursor.
 Closing a cursor cancels the corresponding query and frees the memory associated with the open request.
+It has both a callback and promise method of continuing when it is called.

 __Example:__ Close a cursor.